LongsightGroup/google-drive-lti/README.txt

 [ ISSUES ]
 ==========
+- Storing Links: This is written to keep track of linked Google Folders in a single file listing Google Folders for a single site.
+For this to work, the file would need to be maintained local to the LTI server, or placed on a drive managed for access and editing by multiple servers.
+It is critical all users for a single site interact with server(s) accessing a single file.
+The simplest solution is to have all access to a single site being handled by a single web application server.
+If there is need to use multiple servers due to traffic over many sites, again the simplest would be to connect each site to a single server.
+This could be done by assigning server-specific URL to each TC site's LTI "Remote Tool URL" (a.k.a. imsti.launch).

+For example, university could handle Google Drive LTI for all Engineering courses in URL https://ourEgrDomain/google-drive-lti/service, and all Math courses in URL https://ourMathDomain/google-drive-lti/service.
+If each URL points to a single server, handling storage will not be complex.

 - Internet Explorer [ IE8/IE9 ]:
 	-- The page loads script "/library/htmlarea/jquery-plugin-xdr.js".
 Instructions to deploy this JS library are in Sakai server module "google-service".
 The instructions place the library into sub-module "reference/library", and this project is dependent upon Sakai module "reference/library" being deployed to the same domain.
 	-- IE is currently failing to associate a folder with the course, and failing to let instructor to detach the folder from the course.